Ishrat Jahan encounter killing

-In its August 2009 affidavit to the High Court of Gujarat, the Government of India used the July 2004 stories in Indian media (that the Lashkar-e-Taiba had claimed Ishrat) as evidence that Ishrat Jahan was an LeT terrorist.
-The government used Indian media coverage of the Jamaat-ud-Dawah's apology as further proof that Ishrat Jahan had been actively associated with the Lashkar-e-Taiba, stating that the apology had been issued as a "tactical move to discredit Indian agencies".
+Although the question of whether the killings were an illegal staged event or not is separate from whether the people who were killed were working for the LeT, the family of Ishrat Jahan and several politicians and activists have maintained that she was innocent, and that question has continued to be disputed.
+The CBI declared that the encounter was staged, but did not comment on whether Ishrat Jahan was an LeT associate or not.
+In 2004, the Lahore-based publication Ghazwa Times quoted someone from Jamaat-ud-Dawah, the political arm of the LeT, as saying that Ishrat and her companions were LeT "activists".
+However, in 2007, Jamaat-ud-Dawa retracted the statement as a "journalistic mistake" and offered an apology to Ishrat's family.
+No explanation was given as to why the previous statement was retracted after three years.
 In 2010, some media outlets reported that the convicted terrorist David Headley had implicated Ishrat in terrorist activities in a statement given to the National Investigation Agency (NIA).
 However, the NIA called these reports "baseless", and the CBI said that this assertion was fabricated by the IPS officer Rajendra Kumar, who is one of the suspects in the case.
 In June 2013, the Intelligence Bureau chief Asif Ibrahim told the Office of the Prime Minister and the Home Minister of India that the Bureau had enough evidence to prove that Ishrat was a part of an LeT module which planned to kill Narendra Modi and the former Deputy Prime Minister of India, Lal Krishna Advani.
-In February 2016, Headley testified before a Mumbai court, via video from the US, that Ishrat Jahan was a member of Lashkar-e-Taiba.
-Later in March 2016, he claimed that he had told NIA that about Jahan.
-However, he denied that Zakiur Rehman Lakhvi had told him about her, adding that he had no personal knowledge about her.
-He also stated that he learned about her from the media.
+In February 2016, Headley testified before a Mumbai court, via video from the US, that Ishrat Jahan was a member of Laskhar-e-Taiba.